Β-Lactam antibiotic: Enzymatic hydrolysis of the β-lactam ring

 The production of a β-lactamase by a bacterium does not necessarily rule out all treatment options with β-lactam antibiotics.
 In some instances, β-lactam antibiotics may be co-administered with a β-lactamase inhibitor.
 For example, Augmentin (FGP) is made of amoxicillin (a β-lactam antibiotic) and clavulanic acid (a β-lactamase inhibitor).
-The clavulanic acid is designed to overwhelm all β-lactamase enzymes, and effectively serve as an antagonist so that the amoxicillin is not affected by the β-lactamase enzymes.
+The clavulanic acid is designed to overwhelm all β-lactamase enzymes, and effectively are an antagonist so that the amoxicillin is not affected by the β-lactamase enzymes.
 Another β-lactam/β-lactamase inhibitor combination is piperacillin/tazobactam with a broad spectrum of antibacterial activity that includes gram-positive and -negative aerobic and anaerobic bacteria.
 The addition of tazobactam to piperacillin has enhanced its stability against a wide range of β-lactamase enzymes including some Extended-Spectrum β-lactamases.

 Other β-lactamase inhibitors such as boronic acids are being studied in which they irreversibly bind to the active site of β-lactamases.
 This is a benefit over clavulanic acid and similar β-lactam competitors, because they cannot be hydrolysed, and therefore rendered useless.
 Extensive research is currently being done to develop tailored boronic acids to target different isozymes of beta-lactamases.

 However, in all cases where infection with β-lactamase-producing bacteria is suspected, the choice of a suitable β-lactam antibiotic should be carefully considered prior to treatment.
 In particular, choosing appropriate β-lactam antibiotic therapy is of utmost importance against organisms which harbor some level of β-lactamase expression.
 In this case, failure to use the most appropriate β-lactam antibiotic therapy at the onset of treatment could result in selection for bacteria with higher levels of β-lactamase expression, thereby making further efforts with other β-lactam antibiotics more difficult.